Launch offer, 50% off your first season for new leagues. See pricing →

 If you are a coach, an admin, or a parent of a Little League pitcher, this guide is the reference, the official caps by age, the rest-day math, the common mistakes that get a pitcher ruled ineligible, and how to track it without a clipboard.

-Little League pitch counts by age (2026 official)
+Little League pitch count chart by age (2026 official)

 One key detail: a pitcher who reaches the cap mid-batter can finish that batter.
 They do not have to be pulled mid-at-bat the second they hit the number.